How To Fix A Seatbelt That Is Stuck? Very Easy Methods

 Step 4: Straighten or untangle the seat belt

-If you discover that the seat belt folded and stuck, straighten or untangle it.
+If you discover that the seat belt is folded and stuck, straighten or untangle it.
 If you find dirt or objects jammed in the bottom of the mechanism, kindly clean up the dirt or remove the jammed objects with needle-nose pliers.

 Step 5: Release the seat belt to roll back